-- upwelling, to surface cooling, or changes surface scattering.
-Considering only the two weeks leading to a polynya opening 265 (unlike in the previous paragraph, where we considered the whole winter), we find that in 1999, 2000, 2004 and 2005, the strongest correlations tend to be between T4 and the mooring temperature, albeit with some variability depending on the mooring.
-For 2016 and 2017 where only mooring 229 can be used, the air temperature dominates.
-This suggests that in the first four years, changes in T4 may be an acceptable proxy for upwelling as we had hypothesised, whereas in 2016 and 2017, we - 270 cannot conclude with certainty that T4 indicates that a polynya is triggered by upwelling.
+2004, and 2005, the strongest correlations tend to be between T4 and the mooring temperature, albeit with some variability depending on the mooring.
+For 2016 and 2017, where only mooring 229 can be used, the air temperature dominates.
+This suggests that in the first 4 years, changes in T4 may be an acceptable proxy for upwelling as we had hypothesised, whereas in 2016 and 2017, we cannot conclude with certainty that T4 indicates that a polynya is triggered by upwelling.